Staying connected virtually when you have a hearing loss

 Connect your hearing aids to your device

 Most hearing aids now have Bluetooth connectivity, meaning you can connect your hearing aids directly to your smartphone, laptop, or tablet.
 This allows the sound from the video call to go directly to your hearing aids, offering a clearer sound with better clarity.
-Hearing aids don’t interfere with Zoom or any other video calling app, they can send the sound straight to your ears, just like headphones!
+Hearing aids don’t interfere with any other video calling app, they can send the sound straight to your ears, just like headphones!

 Dino Mustjabasic, a qualified Audiologist & Hearing Consultant from our Sutton practice, offers his insight on wireless connectivity with your hearing aids, in order to make video calls an enjoyable experience for those with hearing loss.